Sunday, February 24, 2013

 - Arabella has been sold, and let me tell you a story.
 But first, let me backtrack a bit.

-- Back at the office in Newport, looking over the original drawings it became clear that the over-built of the vessel was going to pay in the surgery extension.
+- Back at the office in Newport, looking over the original drawings, it became clear that the overbuilding of the vessel was going to pay in the surgery extension.
 We could do it without modification to the basic scantling.
-No changes in the size of the main members, plating, frames, beams intercostals, etc. It was essential to pass the A.B.S approval for plans, including to whatever length we would be able to reach within the limitation of a "T" boat of less than a 100T. under the commercial rules.
+No changes in the size of the main members, plating, frames, beams, intercostals, etc. It was essential to pass the A.B.S approval for plans, including to whatever length we would be able to reach within the limitation of a "T" boat of less than 100 T. under the commercial rules.

-- Meantime, back in Florida, Centurion was righted up, refloated; plywood covered the melted openings, the engine started and she was on her way to New England.
-Her destination was Fairhaven to undertake the massive work involved in an almost total resurrection- construction-conversion.
+- Meantime, back in Florida, Centurion was righted up, refloated; plywood covered the melted openings, the engine started, and she was on her way to New England.
+Her destination was Fairhaven to undertake the massive work involved in an almost total resurrection-construction-conversion.

-- A couple things on the boat helped to make the transformation possible and a little easier.
+- A couple of things on the boat helped to make the transformation possible and a little easier.
 I mentioned the scantling did not need to be modified, also the location of the main bulkhead ahead of the engine room made a perfect place to cut the vessel.
-Now, the question is what is the new length to add in between the two pieces to make it work?
+Now, the question is, what is the new length to add in between the two pieces to make it work?

-- The point of the whole exercise is of course to maximize the possibility of transforming the burnt up hulk into a small passenger vessel with as many cabins as possible within the new length.
-To this effect, the interior design, along with superstructure and crew quarters had to be drawn with the constrain of structure, bulkheads, passenger's comfort and entertainment.
+- The point of the whole exercise is, of course, to maximize the possibility of transforming the burnt-up hulk into a small passenger vessel with as many cabins as possible within the new length.
+To this effect, the interior design, along with superstructure and crew quarters, had to be drawn with the constrain of structure, bulkheads, passengers' comfort, and entertainment.
 I came up with 19 double cabins, each with a separate head and shower.
-In typical Don's way of doing things, by the end of the project which took many years, he managed to find another cabin to fit.
+In typical Don's way of doing things, by the end of the project, which took many years, he managed to find another cabin to fit.

 No comments: